gonzalovsilva/restaurant-css-framework/README.md

 ![smartphone prototype sketch image](readme/../readme_sources/proto_phones.jpg)

 ### Photos used from pexels:
-Photo de cottonbro provenant de Pexels
+* Photo by cottonbro
-Photo by Daniela Constantini from Pexels
+* Photo by Daniela Constantini
-Photo de Karolina Grabowska provenant de Pexels
+* Photo by Karolina Grabowska
-Photo de Yente Van Eynde provenant de Pexels
+* Photo by Yente Van Eynde
-Photo de Negative Space provenant de Pexels
+* Photo by Negative Space
-...
+* ...